CMV Columbus current position

 History - construction and ownership

 The 63,786-ton, 1,817-passenger cruise ship for P&O Australia debuted in December 2010.
 The vessel was re-designed specifically for the Australian budget cruising market.
-It continued a number of innovations represented by the sisterships Pacific Dawn and Pacific Jewel (Karnika since 2019) but also introduced few, like the swim-up bar.
+It continued a number of innovations represented by the sisterships Pacific Dawn (CMV Amy Johnson since 2021) and Pacific Jewel (Karnika since 2019) but also introduced few, like the swim-up bar.
 All cabins are with new LCD screen flat TVs, with a few TV channels and 2 film channels.
-Bedding was upgraded.
-Other amenities include a handheld hair dryer, fridge and safe.
+Cabins' bedding was upgraded.
+Other amenities include handheld hairdryers, mini-fridges, electronic safe boxes.

 After its launch and christening in 1989, the FairMajesty’s shipowner Sitmar was acquired by the P&O company and the ship was renamed "Star Princess".
 In 2003, the shipowner Carnival Corporation created the Ocean Village Holidays brand and the ship became “Ocean Village”.